| || || |

 Why Study Here?

-The success of our programs is documented by the fact that the School of Education has been accredited by the National Council for Accreditation of Teacher Education (NCATE) since 1981.
-In addition to NCATE accreditation, all programs in the School of Education are approved by the Tennessee State Board of Education.
+The success of our programs is documented by the fact that the Department of Education has been accredited by the National Council for Accreditation of Teacher Education (NCATE) since 1981.
+In addition to NCATE accreditation, all programs in the Department of Education are approved by the Tennessee State Board of Education.